 Apparently when the newly hatched larvae reach a plant which is different from its parents' host plant, these insects often have difficulty in adapting to it and may die or may produce only a few offspring.
 After several years of struggling to keep from dying out, the population may hit on the right combination of genes for the "new" plant and "suddenly" the new plant is covered with bagworms.
 This has apparently happened in Fraser fir at a few sites, making it important to keep an eye on bagworm problems.

 When practical, bagworms can be removed with scissors or a sharp knife.
 Bagworms are attacked by several kinds of parasitic wasps.
-Insecticides are effective particularly when applied in June or early July when the bagworms are small and easily killed.
+Insecticides are effective particularly when applied in June or early July when the bagworms are small and easier to kill.
 Using materials specific to lepidopterous species (butterflies and moths) will reduce impacts on natural predators.
 Scout for bagworms in June in areas with infestations the previous year to determine the need for pesticide treatment.

 GYPSY MOTH.
 Gypsy moth (Lymantria dispar) only occasionally defoliates Christmas trees, being primarily a pest of deciduous trees.
 The real problem with Christmas tree production is if the presence of gypsy moth in the county results in a quarantine requiring the treatment of the Christmas tree before sale to uninfested areas of the country.
 To date, no county in North Carolina producing Fraser fir has been under such a quarantine, but the possibility exists.
 North Carolina has adopted the "Slow The Spread" program which has so far been successful in keeping gypsy moth numbers to a minimum in western North Carolina.